Nouvellie/amazon-1st/course/02.ec2/encrypt.md

 - Create a snapshot of the unencrypted root device volume.
 - Create a copy of the snapshot and select the encrypt option.
+- Create an AMI from the encrypted snapshot.
+- Use that AMI to launch new encrypted instances.